rc1/CanterburyKinects/README.md

 # WebSocket & OSC

-When a blob event happens a notification will be sent via the app's websocket server or via it OSC sender.
+When a blob event happens a notification will be sent via the app's websocket server or via its OSC sender.
 The blob event can be one of three actions: on (when a blob appears), off (when a blob moves) or moved.

 ## WebSocket Server